 Vertical Video

-In contrast, the Air 3S can only record vertical video at 2.7K.
-The Mini 5 Pro also gives you a wider field of view when shooting vertically to that rotating camera design.
+The Air 3S can only capture vertical video at 2.7K resolution, a meaningful limitation for creators prioritizing vertical content quality.
+Additionally, the Mini 5 Pro provides a wider field of view when shooting vertically due to its rotating camera design, giving you more compositional flexibility.

 Low Light